 My cooking is also simplified: it’s both healthy and simple to prepare.

-The biggest productivity hack for me has been online groceries.
+The single biggest productivity hack for me, as simple as that sound, has been online groceries.

 Guys, please, do that.

 What kind of slob still goes in person to pick damn groceries?

 I managed One Post a Day For a Year

 When I started this website 2017 I was flabbergasted that some people could do more than 2 or even 3 posts a week.